pierre-24/ec-interface/DOCUMENTATION.md

   In fact, it is easier if you start by filling an issue, and if you want to work on it, says so there, so that everyone knows that the issue is handled.

 + Don't forget to work on a separate branch.
-  Since this project follow the [git flow](http://nvie.com/posts/a-successful-git-branching-model/), you should base your branch on `main`, not work in it directly:
+  Since this project follows the [git flow](http://nvie.com/posts/a-successful-git-branching-model/), you should base your branch on `main`, not work in it directly:

     ```bash
     git checkout -b new_branch origin/main